FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_file_archiving/t_st_file_archiving_conf.md

     2. Complete the **Archive folder** field by entering the absolute path to the global archive folder.
 The folder location can be overridden at Business Unit level.

     3. (Optional) Determine whether or not to encrypt the global archive folder by selecting **Do not encrypt** or which configured certificate to use for encryption from the *Encryption Certificate* menu.
 The default is **Do not encrypt**.
 The chosen certificate can be overridden at Business Unit level.
 The encryption certificate must be a local x.509 certificate.
-For information on adding local certificates, refer to <a href="../../c_st_certificates/t_st_localcertificatesandcsrs" class="MCXref xref">Manage local certificates and certificate signing requests</a>.
+For information on adding local certificates, refer to [Manage local certificates and certificate signing requests](../../c_st_certificates/t_st_localcertificatesandcsrs).

     4.  **Note:**
         >